Janfred/draft-janfred-eap-fido/draft-janfred-eap-fido.md

 - Discoverable Credentials: The keying material is stored on the security token itself, along with the scope for which the keypair was generated.
 During authentication transactions, only the scope (as configured, or as sent by the server) determines which keypair is to be used in the transaction.
 The key can store multiple keys for the same scope.
 The number of keypairs that can be stored on the key is finite.

 EAP-FIDO supports both Discoverable and Non-Discoverable credentials.

+Registering Discoverable Credentials has several advantages and one disadvantage:
++ No username needs to be sent during the authentication transaction
++ The transaction requires less round-trips due to skipping the username transmission process
++ The amount of data sent from EAP server to EAP peer is significantly smaller, reducing the probability of extra roundtrips or packet fragmentation
++ The scopes of the stored credentials can be seen and enumerated by the EAP supplicant, helping the user in finding the right value for configuring [REALM]
+- The Discoverable Credentials consumes space on the FIDO token.

 ### User involvement during registration